impal0r/pyMinesweeper/README.md

 # pyMinesweeper
-The ultimate minesweeper and solving algorithm, in Python.
+The ultimate minesweeper and solving algorithm, in Python 3.

+Requirements: Python 3.6+, tkinter, pygame